 Pro bono attorneys are bound to the ethical obligations of their state bar, including those of competence, diligence, communication, and meeting deadlines.
 Additional VECINA requirements are the commitment to responding to emails within 2 business days, and meeting specific deadlines set by the mentor and mentee for drafts of briefing and other case milestones.

-While it is up to each individual mentor to determine their role in the case, generally mentors will not be present at the final hearing.
+While it is up to each individual mentor to determine their role in the case, generally mentors will not be present at the final hearings and/or interviews.

-We highly highly recommend that you try to meet your client in person at least once before the individual hearing.
 How you communicate with your client to prepare the case depends on where you and your client are located.
-If you client is across the border in Mexico, most can be contacted via WhatsApp.
+If your client is geographically separated from you, most can be contacted via WhatsApp.
 If your client is detained, setting up phone calls or visits at the detention facility is usually the best option.

-There is a desperate need for attorneys to represent asylum seekers, and there are not enough immigration lawyers to fulfill all the need.
+There is a desperate need for attorneys to represent asylum seekers and other vulnerable immigrant populations, and there are not enough immigration lawyers to fulfill all the need.
 In fact, we fall far short.
 By taking on a pro bono asylum case, you could literally be saving a life.
 At the very least, you are standing up for a fellow human being in their time of need.

 Support Our Program